This article was updated on July 31, 2018.

 4. Health Coverage

 Evaluate whether offering a high-deductible health plan (HDHP) to all employees working over the 30-hour threshold may be the most cost effective type of ACA compliance.
-Statistics compiled by the Society for Human Resource Management show that one in 10 organizations are transitioning to HDHP-only coverage, and many others are considering making the switch to hold down high health and administrative costs.
+The Society for Human Resource Management reports that one in 10 organizations are transitioning to HDHP-only coverage, and many others are considering making the switch to hold down high health and administrative costs.